ryanvmenezes/cutthecheck/README.md

 $ python manage.py load_all
 ```

 Then fire up the local server.
+(Ctrl-C to quit it.)
 ```bash
 $ python manage.py runserver
 ```